Alirezalm/DOSE/README.md

 ### Distributed Operator Splitting Engine (DOSE)
-Distributed Operator Splitting Engine (DOSE) is a shared library provide a mathematical optimization solver to solve special form of Linear and Logistic Regression problem.
+Distributed Operator Splitting Engine (DOSE) is a shared library provide a mathematical optimization solver to solve Linear and Logistic Regression problems with static .
 DOSE is the core numerical Engine used in SysCopt project.

 Compilation: